ringcentral/ringcentral-api-docs/docs/team-messaging/events/interactive-messages.md

-# Interactive messaging events for Team Messaging
+# Interactive messaging events for Chat

 Unlike other outbound events sent by RingCentral, events related to interactive messages do not require the application to explicitly subscribe for a particular set of events.
 Instead, you will provide an "Outbound webhook URL" when you create your application, to which RingCentral will automatically deliver any event relating to an interactive message posted by that app.